FOSSEE/gui_hackathon/src/content/aboutpara/significance/sig1.md

   [
     "Sharpen your skills in Software Development",
     "Attend the Guidance Workshop for free",
-    "Receive Certificate  (for select participants whose problem statement solution will be shortlisted)", "Opportunity to join FOSSEE, IIT Bombay, as Interns", ]
+    "Receive Certificate (for select participants whose submissions are shortlisted)", "Opportunity to join FOSSEE, IIT Bombay, as Interns", ]
 end: "Join us on this extraordinary journey, where innovation knows no bounds.
 Together, let's turn ideas into actions and make a lasting impact on society and the environment.
 The Open Source Hardware IoT GIS Hackathon is your stage to shine, and the world is waiting to witness your brilliance."